Seoul Foreign School: Divisions

 The Middle School is located in its own building built in 1988.
 There are five foreign language tracks offered: Spanish, French, Mandarin, Korean (for non-native speakers) and heritage Korean (for native Korean speakers).
 The music program is especially strong, with multiple levels of course offerings in choir, band and strings orchestra.
 Every student also takes Christian Studies, an academic course that introduces students to the foundational ideas of the Christian faith from a non-denominational perspective.
 Students who are interested in exploring their faith on a personal level may participate in a vibrant after-school discipleship program.
-All students take PE.
-The PE classes are unintegrated, meaning that boys and girls are separated.
-All SFMS students are able to participate in a variety of after-school sports.
+All students take Physical Health Education.
+Students take Physical Education in multiple facilities in the school, such as the tennis courts, the swimming pool, etcetera.
+All SFMS students are able to participate in a variety of after-school sports and activities.
+Some examples are math club, soccer team, or cooking class.
 SFMS belongs to the Korean American Interscholastic Activities Conference (KAIAC), allowing for competition and collaboration with other schools in sports and the arts.
+The Boys Basketball "Select A Team," of the Seoul Foreign Middle School, (a team of 12 boys selected through a series of tryouts), participated in the 2024 U14 Basketball tournament hosted by the International School of Bangkok, where they would go on to win 2 matches and secure 6th place.